apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-7-31:  Delay loop calibrated.

   nsh:
     This configuration directory provide the NuttShell (NSH).
+There are two NSH configurations:  nsh and demo.
+The difference is that nsh is intended to be a very simple NSH configuration upon which you can build further functionality.
+The demo configuration, on the other hand, is intended to be a rich configuration that shows many features all working together.

     NOTES:
     1. This configuration uses the default USART1 serial console.
 That